North Pacific and North Atlantic Storm Trend Outlook (January 2026 - April 2026)

 Weather conditions:

-• Lower-than-normal pressure in the eastern North Atlantic
+- Higher-than-average pressure is expected in the western North Atlantic

 Monthly sea level pressure anomaly simulation for Feb.
 2026 (JMA).
 Unit: hPa